edu-sharing/edu-sharing-community-sdk/archetypes/extension/src/main/resources/archetype-resources/deploy/docker/repository/README.md

      </servers>
    </settings>
    ```

+1. Check out the [repository-project](https://scm.edu-sharing.com/Repository/edu-sharing) outside of this project.

-   If you have switched on additional plugins (see below),
+2. If you have switched on additional plugins (see below),
    then you have to add your credentials for each plugin in `${symbol_dollar}HOME/.m2/settings.xml` too:

    ```